 - a.
 There should be simplicity to the scheme so that it is easily understood and transparent - b.
 There should be flexibility at every stage of the process for informal resolution and / or robust decisions to be taken about "no further action". - c.
 There should be Member involvement at key stages in the process. - d.
-There should be the involvement of Independent Members (IM) and the Independent Person (IP) at key stages of the process. - e.
+There should be the involvement of Independent Members (IM) and the Independent Person (IP) at key stages of the process.

+- e.
 The Monitoring Officer should have greater powers to deal with complaints relating to the Code of Conduct. - f.
-Rights for complainants to seek a "review" of a decisions at various stages should be limited, consistent with the reduced scope and severity of allowable outcomes that can be imposed under the new regime g.
+All Members and co-opted Members shall cooperate with the application of these Arrangements, recognising that failure to do so can result in the incurring of wasted costs and reputational damage to the Council. - g.
+Rights for complainants to seek a "review" of a decisions at various stages should be limited, consistent with the reduced scope and severity of allowable outcomes that can be imposed under the new regime - h.
 At any stage in the process where it is clear that a matter should be referred to the police this should be done and the local investigation should be suspended.

-D. THE NEW PROCESS
+D. THE PROCESS